-Menopause is a normal, natural event that most women experience.
+Menopause is a normal, natural event that all women experience.
 It’s defined as the end of fertility and ovarian function due to a decrease in estrogen and progesterone hormones.
 Menopause is confirmed when a woman hasn’t had a period for 12 consecutive months, and in North America the average age of menopause is 52 years.

 The time leading up to menopause is called perimenopause; it results from changes in the levels of ovarian hormones, and it may start in late 30s or early 40s and last several years.
 During peak reproductive years the levels of estrogen rise and fall fairly predictably throughout the menstrual cycle.
 But during perimenopause, estrogen levels fluctuate unpredictably, sometimes declining, other times rising even higher than in younger years.
 During perimenopause women may still ovulate and get pregnant, so it is important to use contraception until one year after the last menstrual period if pregnancy is to be avoided.